Britney Spears Pulls Down Her Tracksuit Bottoms Displaying Obscene Bikini Line Selfie On Twitter

 — Britney Spears (@britneyspears) January 25, 2017

-First Selfie in awhile
+First selfie in awhile

 The 35-year-old sets the Twitter world ablaze due to a recently uploaded photo.
-The singer’s fanbase, Britney Army, went gaga as their idol goes for raunchiness challenging the social media guidelines.
+The singer’s fanbase, Britney Army, went gaga as their idol goes for raunchiness, challenging the social media guidelines.

 She plastered on a cutesy and playful appearance as she sticks her tongue out with her blonde hair piled up in a messy updo.
 The caption on the photo read, “First selfie in a while” along with a winky-faced emoji.